mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Service.md

                 "log_auth_warnings": true,
                 "retry_on_failure": true
             },
-            "listeners": [ // Listeners that point to this service {
+            "listeners": [ // Listeners that point to this service (deprecated) {
                     "attributes": {
                         "parameters": {